francoisboulou/us-history-app/README.md

 ![General Components Outline](https://github.com/francoisboulou/us-history-maps/blob/master/src/assets/images/README/component%20diagrams/componentDiagram_1.jpg)

 ### Note about component diagram:
 One of my goals for this project is to practice a functional, hook driven style of writing react.
 I initally tried to use the react-leaflet library to generate my map and its elements, but due to its reliance on class components I settled for the original leaflet library.
 This aproach has made it so that all of the elements which are added to my map (markers, layers, controls) reside within the main map container function.
-This fact makes the diagram above inaccurate but I am leaving it up for now because I contrinue to strive for separation of components in this project, and the diagram serves as a good reminder of that.
+This fact makes the diagram above inaccurate, and I will update it soon.